 A sponsored walk is a great way to raise money without the need for lots of planning and volunteers.
 It also promotes exercise, takes your fundraising into the public eye and can bring your whole community together.
 And with a short, flat route everyone can join in - even those in buggies and wheelchairs.

-- Publicise your event around the community, in the local press and on social media.
+- Three to four weeks before: Publicise your event around the community, in the local press and on social media.
 Explain how to enter/raise money, how long the route is, and a list of what participants might need to bring with them.
 Draw up a sponsorship form for entrants to collect/download.
 Collate participants' information, including contact details in case of emergencies or last-minute changes.

 - Rewards: Give an incentive to those taking part by offering a prize for the most sponsorship money raised, or the biggest achiever.
 Once walkers return, consider giving them certificates or medals.